maliccny/anime-suggester-app/README.md

 ## Project Description

-An App offering suggestions for Anime to watch, gives different choicies of Anime and a breif description of the anime and key details that may he helpful to the user to make a choice.
+An App offering suggestions for Anime to watch, gives different choices of Anime and a brief description of the anime as well as key details that may he helpful to the user to make a choice.

 ## API and Data Sample